seonman/HarmanDeveloperDocs/docs/_build/html/_sources/getting-started-iOS.txt

 ``initializeHKWirelessController()`` takes a string of license key as parameter.
 Every developer who signs up for Harman developer community will receive a license key.
 If you have not received it yet, then just use the license key specified in the sample code for temporary use until your own license key is available.

+.. note::
-Note that initializeHKWirelessController() is a blocking call.
+	``initializeHKWirelessController()`` is a blocking call.
 It waits until the call successfully initializes the wireless audio network.
 If the phone device does not belong to a Wi-Fi network or if there is other app already using HKWirelessHD and running on the same device, then it will wait until the other app releases the HKWControlHandler.
-It would be nice to present a dialog to user before calling initializeHKWirelessController() to notice that the app will wait until HKWirelessHD network is available.
+It would be nice to present a dialog to user before calling ``initializeHKWirelessController()`` to notice that the app will wait until HKWirelessHD network is available.

-.. note::

-    The example app we'll walk through here is discussed in greater detail in the `Building Your First SmartApp <introduction/introduction-to-the-ide/building-your-first-smartapp.html>`__ section of the `Introduction <introduction/index.html>`__.

 Walkthrough
 -----------